AdamGiergun/IfR-data/instructions/README_SPOT_en.md

 ```
  - leave default `false` value, it's for internal use,
 ```
+      "name": {
+        "en": "",
+        "pl": "",
-"name": "",
+        "ru": "",
+        "uk": ""
+      },
 ```
- - it's the name of the spot, my suggestion is to provide it in local language, as it may sometimes help find it easier.
-If you think that translated name will be a better solution use "descriptionShort" instead, and leave "name" empty ("")
+ - it's the name of the spot, my suggestion is to provide it in local language, as it may sometimes help find it easier.<br>
+   In such case leave only "en" translation (it will mean "default").
 ```
-"type": "office",
+"type": "",
 ```
- - presently it's for my own internal use, maybe at some point I'll make some use of it.
+ - presently it's for my own internal use only, it might be left empty.
 Current choices are: "office", "receptionPoint", but feel free to propose other options.
 ```
 "dbType": "new",
 ```